UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

     This channel is included in conda's defaults channel.
 When creating new environments, MRO is now chosen as the default R implementation.

-Collectively, the Anaconda managed channels are referred to as the `defaults` channel because, unless otherwise specified, packages installed using `conda` will be downloaded from these channels.
+Unless otherwise specified, packages installed using `conda` will be downloaded from the `default` channels.

 > ## The `conda-forge` channel